vyjith/dns-lookuptool-bash-script/README.md

 # DNS lookup script
-:+1: I beilve this is good script for Linux admin  :shipit:
+:+1: I beilve this is good script for Linux admin

 ## **Description**